I tried out the ability to manage .env files with 1Password Environments

 8. Integration with Xcode Cloud

-In a CI/CD environment using Xcode Cloud, instead of using 1Password Environments, we use the environment variable feature of Xcode Cloud.
+In CI/CD environments using Xcode Cloud, the environment variable feature of Xcode Cloud is used instead of 1Password Environments.

 8-1.
 Setting Environment Variables in Xcode Cloud